 Need help choosing classes?
 Sign up for a New Student Workshop where you’ll create the schedule for your first semester, and learn other important information about how to get a great start at Columbus State.

 Already know which classes you need to take?
 Use the instructions under "Find Short-Term Classes" below to find and register for classes that fit your schedule.

-Short-term classes can help you move toward graduation faster by adding a class (or more!) to your summer schedule.
+Short-term classes can help you move toward graduation faster by adding a class (or more!) to your schedule.
 Fewer weeks of class can also work well with your academic and personal schedule.

 - Review your Degree Audit (in CougarWeb for Students, under Academic Profile), or talk with your advisor to find the best short-term classes for your academic program and personal schedule.